|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 When the turkey comes out of the oven, move the turkey from the skillet to the serving tray.
 This will let you use the pan drippings to make gravy (see below).
 Allow the bird to stand about 30 minutes before carving.
 Remove the garlic, lemon and onion from the turkey.
 You can now stuff the turkey with whatever stuffing you want.

 Prepare the gravy while the finished turkey is standing before being served.

 Here's one of the best reasons to use a cast iron pan rather than one of those useless aluminum foil turkey roasters: you can use the same pan to prepare the gravy, without wasting those precious juices and scrapings!

 As noted above, the giblets are simmered in a saucepan along with 4 cups of water to produce turkey broth.

 After the turkey has been removed from the pot, move the turkey to a serving platter and stuff it.
-While the turkey is resting, remove the vegetables from the pan.
+While the turkey is resting, place the cast iron pan onto your stovetop, and turn the stovetop heat up to between low and medium.
+(This may require two stovetop burners if the pan is especially large.)
+Remove the vegetables from the pan.
 Add three tablespoons of flour to the pan drippings.
 Use a whisk to mix them all together into a roux.

 Remove the giblets from the saucepan full of broth, add the broth to the cast iron pan.
-Place the pot onto the stovetop burner at medium heat.
-Stir it all around until it becomes a good, thick gravy.
+Stir it all around at medium-low heat until it becomes a good, thick gravy.
 You can use a turkey baster to move the gravy into a gravy boat, or carefully pour it out of the pan into the serving vessel.